cheryl-git-init/storefront/README.md

 # storefront
 Storefront is a vue.js application, written in JavaScript.

-It uses vuex to store a consistent state / source of truth across the application and live update details.
+It uses vuex to store a consistent state / source of truth across the application and live update details by computed properties/getters.

 It uses vue cli service to provide compatible dev tools and production builds.